MicroStrategy/playground/README.md

 ### Resize or Collapse Panels

-You can resize or collapse each panel of the Playground as you like.
+You can resize or collapse each panel of the Embedding SDK Playground as you like.
 When hovering over the gap between panels, you will see a blue line indicating that you can drag and resize the panels.
 There is also a button to collapse the panel if you don't need it.

 ![Resize Panel](./images/resize-panel.gif)